downlinko/downlinko.github.io/_posts/internet/2018-06-11-download-install-firefox-56-windows.md

 Click on the `Firefox Setup` link.

-> Here is the direct link to download the [Firefox 56 win32 en-US installer](https://ftp.mozilla.org/pub/firefox/releases/56.0/win32/en-US/) for Windows.
+> Do you want to skip above steps?
+Here is the direct link to download the [Firefox 56 win32 en-US installer](https://ftp.mozilla.org/pub/firefox/releases/56.0/win32/en-US/) for Windows.

 <img src="{{ site.url }}/assets/images/posts/internet/firefox-56-executable.png" alt="firefox 56 executable">